bathtaters/bitfile/README.md

-# bitfile v0.5
+# bitfile v1.0
-C Library to help read & write files at the bit level.
+C Library modeled after `stdio` to help read & write files at the bit level.
-Extends the binary file read/write operations

 For simple usage, copy `bitfile.c` & `bitfile.h` from the `src` directory into your project.